sim0nfran/powershell/README.md

 # powershell

-Handy scripts to have in Windows server/desktop
+Handy snippets to have in Windows server/desktop